neurodebian/neurodebian/sphinx/faq.rst

   it is more efficient to spend time packaging for Debian.
 After the appearance of new packages in Debian, Ubuntu typically synchronizes them quickly and they become available in the *Ubuntu universe* -- a repository of Debian packages rebuilt for a particular Ubuntu release.
-We are not carrying out rebuilding of all already available in NeuroDebian packages for new Ubuntu releases.
-So you might find some packages present solely at NeuroDebian for older Ubuntu releases being absent from newer releases until the point when a new Debian version of the package comes out and gets built for all releases.
+We are not constantly rebuilding of all available NeuroDebian packages for new Ubuntu releases.
+Therefore, you might find some packages only being available for older Ubuntu releases -- until the point when a new package version is made and gets built for all currently supported releases.

 How to create a mirror of the repository?